Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### hold

-Puts a call on hold.
+Put a call on hold.

-The specified call to hold must not already be locally held.
-Any/all media received from the remote participant will stop being received, and any/all media being sent to the remote participant will stop being sent.

-Some call operations cannot be performed while the call is on hold.
-The call can be taken off hold with the `unhold` API.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified of the operation through a `call:stateChange` as well.
+Will stop all media from flowing and trigger a `call:held` event.

 **Parameters**